bcleonard/ibm_cos_toolkit/README.md

 # IBM COS S3 Access Scripts
 This is a simple set of bash scripts to access an on-premise IBM COS Solution with S3 Access Key Authentication.
+They are designed to run on any IBM COS appliance, but should on any Linux or UNIX-like environment.

 * getS3 - script which will download a object from a bucket to a file
 * listS3 - script which will list objects in bucket